gbezyuk/logux-sync/README.md

 })
 ```

 ### Client and Server

-The only difference between `ClientSync` and `ServerSync` is that client will
+There is not that much difference between `ClientSync` and `ServerSync`.
-send `connect`, when connection will be started.
-Server will destroy itself,
+For one, the client will send `connect`, when connection will be started.
-when connection will be closed.
+Also, the server will destroy itself after the connection is closed.

 Messages are same for client and server.
-If you want a different behaviour,
+However, if you want a different behaviour,
-you can take `BaseSync` class and make your own roles
-(for example, for multi-master synchronization).
+you can take `BaseSync` class and make your own roles (e.g. for a multi-master synchronization).

 ### Node Name

 Logux Sync uses node names only for error messages.
 But node names are also
-used in [default timer].
-So node name uniqueness are very important
+used in the [default timer].
+So node name uniqueness is very important
 for correct timing and log synchronization.

-Be sure, that you use unique node names.
+Ensure using unique node names.
 For example, your back-end
-application could use counter to generate short and unique names.
+application may use a counter to generate short and unique names.
-You could put this name in `<meta>` tag to use it in client JS.
+You can put this name in a `<meta>` tag for using it in the client JS code.

 If you can’t generate short unique names, [UUID] will be best way.

-Current node name will be saved to `nodeId` property.
+Current node name will be saved to the `nodeId` property.
 Other node name
 will be saved to `otherNodeId`.

 ```js